 When people think about visiting Scotland, they tend to forget about its islands — 94 are inhabited and 24, in particular, offer a range of sights and activities that will satisfy anyone’s wildest vacation aspirations.

-Each has their own character.
+Each has its own character.
 Most have a wide variety of wildlife and some can boast the best bird watching the world has to offer.

 If you like gorgeous scenery, rugged coastlines, moody moors and tranquil beaches, then you won’t do much better.
 Add in a little whisky sampling, storytelling, epicurean delights and archaeological intrigue to the mix as well.

 Whether you have a week or a month, deciding to spend your holidays on the Scottish islands is an easy choice to make.
 The complication is deciding which islands to visit.

 Take the time to consider each group of islands, what they have to offer and which ones will be the right fit for you and your family’s ultimate Scottish adventure.